Studying psychology gives you a broad range of skills that span both science and the arts and opens up opportunities with a wide variety of employers

 For educational psychology, experience of working with children in educational, childcare, or community settings is required.
 Although not essential, experience as a teacher is useful.

 Experience in personnel/human resources and business/management is needed for those interested in occupational psychology.

 Many psychology graduates choose to enter other career areas.
 Again, work or voluntary experience in your chosen field is important.
 This can include part-time work during your degree, summer placements and internships, as well as voluntary work and work shadowing.

 Search for placements and find out more about work experience and internships.

-Only a small percentage of psychology graduates become professional psychologists, although many work in related fields.
+Although some psychology graduates become professional psychologists, many others go on work in related fields.

 Major employers of psychology graduates include: